kdave/btrfsmaintenance/README.md

 ## Quick start ##

-The tasks' periods and other parameters should fit most usecases and do not need to be touched.
-Review the mountpoints (variables ending with `_MOUNTPOINTS`) whether you want to run the tasks there or not.
+The tasks' periods and other parameters should fit most use cases and do not need to be touched.
+Review the mount points (variables ending with `_MOUNTPOINTS`) whether you want to run the tasks there or not.

 ## Distro integration ##